pattysaurus/pattysaurus/README.md

 not the guy who talks about "the future of ai" — more the guy who just tries to make it work on a deadline.

-current status: surviving a cris internship and striver's a2z simultaneously.
+current status: surviving afcat preparation and neetcode 150 simultaneously.

 **fun facts:**
 - music on 100% of the time while coding